nnellans/bicep-guide/README.md

 How to use a Module (Bicep file) in a Registry
 - `br:` is the schema name for a Bicep Registry
 - Optionally, you can configure Bicep Registry 'aliases' in your `bicepconfig.json` file and use the alias instead of the full registry path.
 See this for [more info](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-config-modules)
+  - Starting with Bicep v0.5.6 there is a default alias called `public` which points at Microsoft's official registry of Bicep modules.
+  - An example would be:  `br/public:network/virtual-network:1.0`
+  - [Here is a link](https://github.com/Azure/bicep-registry-modules) to the official GitHub repo containing the current listing of modules.
+Microsoft admits the registry is fairly barebones right now, as they are just getting started at the time of this writing.

 ```bicep
 module myModule3 'br:exampleregistry.azurecr.io/bicep/modules/storage:v1' = {